 AI is no longer a "bonus" feature inside creative tools: in 2026, it is the tool.
 Editing a video, producing a slide deck, generating a voice-over, running a model on your own machine — every category has its winners, its licensing traps and its quiet price hikes.
 Here is the cross-category comparison, figures verified on July 3, 2026, with a top 3 per category and a one-page state-of-the-art recap at the end.

-Prices and licences verified on July 3, 2026, against official pages whenever possible.
-SaaS pricing moves fast (CapCut doubled its annual plan in early 2026, Descript changed its model in September 2025): double-check before buying.
+Prices and licences verified in early July 2026, against official pages whenever possible.
+SaaS pricing moves fast (Descript changed its pricing model in September 2025, Adobe has not yet announced post-beta pricing for its AI Assistant): double-check before buying.
 Benchmarks self-reported by vendors are flagged with an asterisk (*).

 The recap card at a glance — details and justifications below.